eed3si9n/scalaxb/README.md

 - maven plugin mvn-scalaxb
 - web API scalaxb-heroku hosted on heroku

-### sbt-scalaxb for sbt 0.12.x
+### sbt-scalaxb

-To call scalaxb from sbt 0.12.x, put this in your `project/plugins.sbt`:
+To call scalaxb from sbt 0.12.x or 0.13.x, put this in your `project/scalaxb.sbt`:

     resolvers += Resolver.sonatypeRepo("public")

     addSbtPlugin("org.scalaxb" % "sbt-scalaxb" % "X.X")

-and this in `build.sbt`:
+and this in `scalaxb.sbt`:

     scalaxbSettings